BRF TV

 BRF TV (also known as BRF Fernsehen) is a German-language television channel in Belgium.

 It is owned by the Belgian public broadcaster Belgischer Rundfunk and transmitted via cable in the German-speaking Community of Belgium and throughout the country via IPTV.

+History

+BRF's television activity started in 1993 with the broadcast of a slot on the Verviersian local cable channel Télévesdre with the weekly investigation programme Maskerade, which was later added by the news and current affairs programme MAG.

+On 4 October 1999, BRF created KA3 (for KAnal 3), renamed to the current name five years later, on 4 October 2004 as BRF-TV, a daily television programme produced and carried on cable in the German Community.
+The programme was made in co-operation with the Medienzentrum in Eupen and the Germanophone Community.